 The University of Connecticut Center for Public Health and Health Policy has partnered with several state agencies to create the Connecticut Health Information Network (CHIN), a collection of sophisticated applications and algorithms that gather health data from various departments across the state.

-CHIN collects and analyzes data to determine which programs, services and treatments yield the best outcomes for the people those agencies serve.
+CHIN collects and analyzes data to determine which programs, services, and treatments yield the best outcomes for the people those agencies serve.
 It is expected that the CHIN data will shed light on environmental and social factors that affect a person’s health.

-If a patient lives in an area with an absence primary care services, CHIN would rectify this by pushing for access to care.
+If a patient lives in an area with an absence of primary care services, CHIN would rectify this by pushing for access to care.
 If there is a lack of public safety in a person’s neighborhood, CHIN would identify the need for police presence and request the city’s government allocate more resources to the underserved area.

 Because access to care and public safety are strongly intertwined with population health, findings like these would have a substantial affect on the community’s health as a whole.